basho/basho_docs/content/riak/ts/1.3.0/developing/csharp.md

  * `Cell` - Holds a single piece of data.
  * `Row` - Holds a collection of Cells.
- * `Column` - A metadata description of a column in a Riak TS table.
+ * `Column` - A metadata description of a column definition in a Riak TS table.

 ### Data Type Details